History of Tampa, Florida: 1848 hurricane

 A strong hurricane in late September 1848 almost washed away the budding growth.
 Every building in Tampa was either damaged or destroyed, including most of Fort Brooke.
 Much of the population stayed to rebuild, and some desperate lobbying in Washington, D.C. persuaded the US Army to reconsider a plan to abandon the fort and its garrison of troops.

 Incorporation and early township

 The settlement of Tampa recovered enough by 1849 to incorporate as the "Village of Tampa", which officially occurred on January 18.
 At the time, Tampa was home to 185 inhabitants, excluding military personnel stationed at Fort Brooke.
 The city's first official census count in 1850 listed Tampa-Fort Brooke as having 974 residents.
 Oaklawn Cemetery, the first public burying ground, was established the same year.

 In 1855 the first official law enforcement position created was City Marshall.
 The City Marshall's duties and responsibilities eventually expanded to include summoning members of patrol by midnight along with examining and recording marks and brands on butchered cattle.
+The first courthouse was also completed in 1855.
 Tampa was reincorporated as a town on December 15, 1855, and Judge Joseph B. Lancaster became the first Mayor in 1856.

+As the Third Seminole War drew to a close, discharged volunteers created a crime wave in the town.
+In response, a vigilante group of Regulators was created which, in turn, led to lynching's.
+Aside from pursuing criminals, the Regulators also went after political rivals.